philipbhm/philipbhm/README.md

 - 👋 Hi, I’m @philipbhm
 - 👀 I’m interested in League and lots of Music
-- 🌱 I’m currently studying at HHU Düsseldorf, GER
+- 🌱 I’m currently studying at NHL Stenden, NL
 - 📫 How to reach me: philip._.bhm on insta

 <!---